India lands a spacecraft near the moon’s south pole, a first for the world as it joins elite club

 Shrini Singh, a New Delhi resident, said she got goosebumps. ’’It’s a very happy moment … you can see the energy.
 It’s beyond words.”

-Mitakshi Sinha, a student, said the space agency’s success motivated her.
-“And now I also want to be part of ISRO.”
+Mitakshi Sinha, a student, said the successful mission motivated her.
+“And now I also want to be part of ISRO,” she said, referring to the country’s space agency.

+India will host next month’s G-20 Summit, and Modi is expected to use the event to spotlight the country’s growing geopolitical clout.
+Even as it maintains historic ties with Russia, the U.S. and other Western nations continue to woo India, whom they see as a critical bulwark against China’s growing influence.

-After the landing, congratulations poured in from around the world, cementing India’s emergence as a modern space power.
+Accolades poured in from around the world to acknowledge India’s emergence as a modern space power.

-“Your success will power the imagination and light the future of people around the world,” the U.S. State Department’s Bureau of Oceans and International Environmental and Scientific Affairs posted on X, formerly known as Twitter.
+NASA Administrator Bill Nelson congratulated India on X, formerly known as Twitter, saying “We’re glad to be your partner on this mission!”

-Many countries and private companies are interested in the south pole region because permanently shadowed craters may hold frozen water that could help future astronaut missions.
+Many countries and private companies are interested in the south pole region because permanently shadowed craters may hold frozen water that could help future astronaut missions use it as a potential source of drinking water or to make rocket fuel.

-The six-wheeled lander and rover module of Chandrayaan-3 is configured with payloads that would provide data to the scientific community on the properties of lunar soil and rocks, including chemical and elemental compositions.
+The six-wheeled lander and rover module of Chandrayaan-3 is configured with payloads that will provide data to the scientific community on the properties of lunar soil and rocks, including chemical and elemental compositions.

 India’s previous attempt to land a robotic spacecraft near the moon’s little-explored south pole ended in failure in 2019.
 It entered the lunar orbit but lost touch with its lander, which crashed while making its final descent to deploy a rover to search for signs of water.
 According to a failure analysis report submitted to the ISRO, the crash was caused by a software glitch.